Guandan

 Guandan is a shedding-type card game that originated in Jiangsu province, China.

-The game is played by four players, sitting opposite each other in partnerships, and uses two decks of standard international playing cards (including the Jokers) for a total of 108 cards.
-The basic objective of the game is to play increasingly high combinations of cards, so as to empty your hand before your opponents.
-In Guandan, a team's score is expressed as a level.
-There are 13 levels in total, corresponding to the card ranks from 2 up to A (2, 3, 4, 5, 6, 7, 8, 9, 10, J, Q, K, A).
-In a Game-based tournament, a team only wins the game if it wins on Level A.
+The game is played by four players, in two teams (sitting across from each other).

+A game consists of a series of hands.
+Each team has a level, starting at two and progressing (in the manner of a deck of cards) up to Ace.
+A team levels up from two to Ace by winning hands.
+Once a team has leveled up to Ace, they can win the game by winning the next hand.

+A team wins a particular hand if one of their players is the first to discard all of their cards.
+Within a hand, discards are done across several tricks, and can only be done in specific sets.

 Etymology

 The characters in Guandan (摜蛋/掼蛋) literally mean "Throwing Eggs".
 The second character is a homophone of the character 弹, meaning bomb, which is also suggested as an origin for the game's name.
 An alternative name for the game is Huai'an Running Fast (淮安跑得快), referencing the city where the game originated.